carlosengels/daily_counter/README.md

-### WTH
-This is a simple project that increases the counter or "counter.txt" file and commits that change to Github.

-### Why?
-Who is this for?
+🔁 GitHub Streak Updater
+A simple automation that updates a counter.txt file daily and pushes the change to GitHub — keeping activity streaks alive, or just for fun.

+🚀 Why?
-Por que because.
+Por que because...

-Maybe your favorite color is green or you vehemently scorn white tiles.
+Maybe your favorite color is green, or you vehemently scorn white tiles.

-### But how?

-Either as a lambda function or a systemd service
+⚙️ How It Works
+The script increments a number in files/counter.txt and commits it to GitHub.
+It can be run in two ways:

-## Lambda
+🐑 AWS Lambda
-Uses a Docker image, which is pushed to ECR.
+Runs on a custom Docker image, pushed to ECR, and triggered by EventBridge Scheduler.

-# Notes
-1. Timeout for lambda function was timing out at 3 seconds.
-I increased it to 1 minute and it works.

-## Systemd service
-# SETUP
+Tech highlights:

+al2023 Lambda runtime (provided.al2023)

+Git installed via dnf

+Custom bootstrap script to handle event loop

+IAM Role with lambda:InvokeFunction permissions

+Schedule defined using aws scheduler create-schedule

+⏱️ Note: Lambda timeout needed to be increased from 3 seconds to 1 minute to allow for git clone, commit, and push.

+🖥️ systemd Service (Local)
+Can also run locally as a recurring systemd timer.

+Setup:

-1. Create local user/group on host
+Create a dedicated user/group

-2. Install and setup Git
+Install & configure Git

-3. Create ssh key for Github
+Set up an SSH key for GitHub access

-4. Clone repository
+Clone the repo

-5. Adjust permissions
+Adjust file and directory permissions

-6. Set up systemd service and timer
+Deploy *.service and *.timer files to systemd